ClickUp

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-HoneyBook is currently shipping more aggressively (velocity 6.3 vs 5.0), with 0 editorial sparks in the last 30 days against 0.
+Apploye and HoneyBook are shipping at a similar cadence (velocity 5.0 vs 5.0, both within Sparkpulse's "active" band).
 For your specific use case, the alternatives sections above list other PM products to evaluate alongside.

 Top Apploye alternatives in PM are ranked by recent ship velocity.
 Browse the "Apploye alternatives" section above for the current picks, or visit /alternatives/apploye for the full list with editorial commentary on each.